yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `provisioner`: The name of the provisioner that `BucketAccess` instances should be managed by.
 1. `supportedProtocols`: protocols the associated object store supports.
 Applied when matching Bucket to BucketClasses.
 Admins may specify more than protocol when necessary.  `BucketAccessRequests.spec.protocol` will be checked against this array prior to provisioning.
-1. `accessPolicy`: a set of provisioner/platform defined policy actions to allow or deny a given user identity.
+1. policyActions: a set of provisioner/platform defined policy actions to allow or deny a given user identity.
 1. `parameters`:   (Optional)  A map of string, string key values.
 Allows admins to control user and access provisioning by setting provisioner key-values.

 ## Architecture